rodinshrestha/everest-cotati/content/kitchen_menu/non-alcholic-beverages/himalayan-tea.md

 ---
-name: Himalayan Tea
+name: Masala chai Tea (one refill only)
-description: Honey , Lemon , Ginger.
-price: $4.95
+price: $4.00
 ---